 Audi A3: The Audi A3 is a subcompact luxury sedan with seating for five.
 It has a relatively neutral design that is sporty and modern-looking, with Audi’s large single-frame grille, narrow LED headlights, and taillights, sharp styling lines, stubby front, and rear overhangs and an integrated rear lip spoiler.
 The A3 is available as a four-door sedan or a convertible, and it’s no longer available as a hatchback in North America.

 Audi A4: The Audi A4 looks quite similar to the A3, but it is a compact rather than a subcompact, so it appears larger and longer and has bigger front and rear overhangs.
 It also has LED headlights and taillights and Audi’s single-frame grille, though, and also has seating for five.
-Audi is applying a host of design changes to the car for 2020, which give the car a sportier, more youthful look with all-new headlights and taillights.
+Audi applied a host of design changes to the car for 2020, which gave the car a sportier, more youthful look with all-new headlights and taillights.
 The A4 is available as a four-door sedan or a wagon, with the A4 Allroad.

 Bottom Line: These two look fairly similar, although the Audi A4 has a more traditional sedan look due to its proportions.
 Comparably, the A3 is much shorter and stubbier.
 The A4 also has a more modern look, as it was just refreshed for the 2020 model year.
 If you’re looking for something that looks more mature, go for the A4.
 The A3’s proportions can look a bit weird.